Disneyland in June (2026 Guide): Crowds, Weather, Events & Is It Worth It?

 June 2026 is packed with events at the Disneyland Resort.
 Here’s what to look forward to:

 Disneyland 70th Anniversary Celebration (through August 9, 2026) — The resort’s year-long anniversary celebration continues throughout June and into early August.
-Highlights include the Audio-Animatronic Walt Disney at the Main Street Opera House, the new cavalcade, the new verse added to “it’s a small world,” exclusive merchandise, and special entertainment throughout the resort.
+Highlights include the Audio-Animatronic Walt Disney at the Main Street Opera House, a new cavalcade, the new verse added to “it’s a small world,” exclusive merchandise, and special entertainment throughout the resort.
 June is one of your last chances to experience this landmark celebration before it concludes.

 Grad Nites (June 3, 5, 7, 10, 12) — The final Grad Nite dates of the season wrap up in early June.
 This separately ticketed event takes place on select nights at Disney California Adventure.
 On Grad Nite dates, California Adventure closes earlier than usual to general park guests.
 If your trip falls on one of these dates, plan your California Adventure time earlier in the day.
 Ticket options range from $129 to $259 per person.

 Disneyland After Dark: Pride Nite (June 16 and 18) — One of the most joyful events at the Disneyland Resort returns for 2026.
 This separately ticketed after-hours event at Disneyland Park runs from 9:00 PM to 1:00 AM, with a 3-hour pre-party mix-in beginning at 6:00 PM.
 Tickets are $169 per guest (ages 3+).
 The event features special entertainment, including fireworks, the Welcome Pride Cavalcade, a dance party at the Rivers of America, character experiences, themed food and drinks, and collectible merchandise.
-A few things to note: Pirates of the Caribbean, Star Wars: Rise of the Resistance, and Tiana’s Bayou Adventure are not available during the event.
-Lightning Lane Multi Pass is also not available.
-Tickets must be purchased in advance and are not available on the day of the event.

 Disney On the Yard — Yardfest (June 19) — Now in its second year, this daytime community celebration at Downtown Disney District highlights the traditions and energy of historically Black colleges and universities.
 Expect drum majors, a lively drumline, and special appearances by Drum Major Mickey Mouse.
 A wonderful and unique addition to the Disneyland Resort’s June calendar.